chazgiese/Mentarii/README.md

 - Create content for UI mockups
 - Automate copywriting tasks
 - Build more sophisticated AI workflows
 - Integrate with other AI services

+---

+*"I came, I saw, I designed" - Let Mentarii help you craft the perfect content for your designs.*